QubesOS/qubes-doc/debugging/vm-interface.md

 QubesDB is also used to configure firewall in ProxyVMs.
 Rules are stored in separate key for each target VM.
 Entries:

-- `/qubes-iptables` - control entry - dom0 writing `reload` here signal `qubes-firewall` service to reload rules
+- `/qubes-iptables` - control entry - dom0 writing `reload` here signals `qubes-firewall` service to reload rules
 - `/qubes-iptables-header` - rules not related to any particular VM, should be applied before domains rules
 - `/qubes-iptables-domainrules/NNN` - rules for domain `NNN` (arbitrary number)
 in `iptables-save` format.
 Rules are self-contained - fill `FORWARD` iptables